Shelter Dog Meal Donation Count:

 It’s okay if he chews on the brush – it helps clean those teeth!

-Do this every day, and your dog will have no qualms about getting his teeth brushed, which can save you money on dental issues as he ages.
+Do this every day, and your dog will have no qualms about getting his teeth brushed, which can save your pup from the pain and health problems associated with dental disease.

 Recent Articles